zhanglijun95/zhanglijun95.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. student in the College of Information and Computer Sciences at the University of Massachusetts Amherst, advised by [Prof. Hui Guan](https://guanh01.github.io/).
+I am a last-year Ph.D. student in the College of Information and Computer Sciences at the University of Massachusetts Amherst, advised by [Prof. Hui Guan](https://guanh01.github.io/).
 Before coming to UMass, I got my Master's and Bachelor's degrees in the School of Software Engineering, Tongji University, advised by [Prof. Lin Zhang](https://cslinzhang.gitee.io/home/).
 My research interests are Automated Machine Learning and Computer Vision and mainly focus on Multi-Task Learning and Diffusion Models.

-I will start my internship at Advanced Technology Group (ATG) in Dolby Laboratories this summer.
-Previsouly, I was an Applied Scientist Intern at Amazon Robotics to work on multi-task model infrastructure construction.

-I'm actively looking for post-doc opportunity starting from 2025 Fall.
-Contact me if you are interested to learn more about me.
-Thank you!
+**Update:** I'll join Amazon Robotics as a Postdoc Scientist in 2025 Summer.

 ## News

+- **[May.
+2024]**: Start an internship at Advanced Technology Group (ATG) in Dolby Laboratories.
 - **[Feb.
 2024]**: Our work "GMorph: Accelerating Multi-DNN Inference via Model Fusion" has been accepted to [EuroSys'24](https://2024.eurosys.org/).
 - **[Sept.
 2023]**: Our work "[Flow: Per-instance Personalized Federated Learning](https://guanh01.github.io/files/2023flow.pdf)" has been accepted to [NeurIPS'23](https://nips.cc/).
 - **[Sept.
 2023]**: Receive the [2023 IBM PhD Fellowship Award](https://research.ibm.com/university/awards/fellowships-awardees.html).